wit-hdip-comp-sci-2019/wit-hdip-comp-sci-2019.github.io/g1-induction/unit-0-overview/talk-0-agenda/agenda.md

 Agenda

-Agenda for the January induction event
+Agenda & directions for the January induction event